AWS Bedrock is powerful and

 Yes.
 Bedrock Agents call external systems through action groups backed by Lambda functions and OpenAPI schemas.
 If your CRM or ERP has an API, we can write the action group definition and Lambda handler to call it.
 If the system only has a database connection or file export, we build the appropriate intermediary.
 We have done this with Salesforce, HubSpot, NetSuite, and several custom internal APIs.

-Tell us your two biggest bottlenecks and we'll send back a custom AWS Bedrock implementation blueprint - by email, no call required.
+Tell us about your firm and we'll send back your AWS Bedrock AI Opportunity Assessment - by email, no call required.

 • No call required, no obligation